6 Keys to Effective Delegation

-Barbara Baill, Executive Leadership Coach responds:
+Barbara Baill, Executive Leadership Coach, responds:

 1. Choose the right person who has the skill sets for the task.
 Discuss with the person why s/he has been selected for the assignment.